Joanne Cook Coaching arrow representing success building mental resilience

 It can be acute (short term) or chronic (long-term) and can have a variety of underlying causes including stress, anxiety, depression, medical conditions, medications, and lifestyle factors.

-Let’s take a dive around why sleep is important for us, how we can get more of it and what we can do to try and improve the quality of our sleep overall.
+Let’s take a dive around why sleep is so vital, how we can get more of it and what we can do to try and improve it.
+You’ll find my tips to improve sleep below.

 Sleep is not just important it is vital for a number of reasons, including:

-Restoring the Body: Sleep allows the body to repair and rejuvenate itself.
+Restoring the Body: it allows the body to repair and rejuvenate itself.
 During sleep, the body produces new cells, repairs damaged tissue, and recharges the immune system.

-Improving Mental Health: Sleep helps to regulate mood, hormones and reduce stress levels.
+Improving Mental Health: it helps to regulate mood, hormones and reduce stress levels.
 A lack of sleep can lead to irritability, anxiety, and depression.

-Enhancing Cognitive Function: Sleep is essential for learning and memory consolidation.
+Enhancing Cognitive Function: it is essential for learning and memory consolidation.
 It is during sleep that the brain processes and consolidates new information.

 Promoting a healthy circadian rhythm